 8. Tilt / Pan capabilities

-Want to be able to pan and tilt your camera to view a specific part of the scene?
+Want to pan and tilt your camera to view a specific part of the scene?
 This allows you to see more of a room if needed and makes the experience even more immersive.